-THE WRIGHT HOUSE, circa 1946, that I was raised in.
+THE WRIGHT HOUSE, circa 1946, that I was raised in. |

 With periodic exhaustive study, determination (stubbornness) and in the end, rationalization of recent months (time-out to fight cancer), I have been able to finally satisfy my curiosity over the origin of the Wright House, 133 Sydenham Street, situated on property included in the former (1850) Fairport Survey in the Town of Dresden, Ontario.
 But it's a long and involved story.

-William Wright was founder of the Fairport Village settlement that in 1871 was eventually incorporated into the village/town of Dresden along with Josiah Henson's adjacent Dawn Settlement and several other land claims north of the Sydenham River that bisects the community.
+For the purpose of subsequent reading, it should be further explained that William Wright was founder of the Fairport Village settlement that in 1871 was eventually incorporated into the village/town of Dresden along with Josiah Henson's adjacent Dawn Settlement and several other land claims north of the Sydenham River that bisects the community.

 Wright COURT Case, 1890-’91